-Table 2 for activities located in the Medium Density Residential d the High Density Residential Precinct Non-compliance status 1 bedroom unit: 8m2 2 bedroom unit: 10m2 3 or more-bedroom unit: 12m2 with a minimum dimension of 1.5m.
+Table 2 for activities located in the Medium Density Residential and the High Density Residential Precinct Non-compliance status 1 bedroom unit: 8m2 2 bedroom unit: 10m2 3 or more-bedroom unit: 12m2 with a minimum dimension of 1.5m.
 All outdoor living space shall be directly accessible from the residential unit and shall be free from buildings, parking spaces, servicing and manoeuvring areas.
 Buildings with 4 or more residential units above ground level shall provide an additional 4m2 of common space per bedroom of above ground level units.
 Common space shall be landscaped, free of vehicles and accessible to all units it is intended to serve.
-Rule 49.5.24.4 does not apply where the primary entrance of a ithin 100m walking distance of a public park. landscaping, and informal play spaces and receives adequate sunlight access, and is accessible to all units it is intended to serve.
-49.5.25 Lighting and 49.5.25.1 Glare All exterior lighting shall be directed downward and away from adjacent sites and roads.
+Rule 49.5.24.4 does not apply where the primary entrance of a within 100m walking distance of a public park.
+49.5.25 Lighting and 49.5.25.1 All exterior lighting shall be directed downward and away from adjacent sites and roads.
 No activity on any site shall result in greater than a 3.0 lux spill (horizontal or vertical) of lights onto any other site measured at any point inside the boundary of the other site.
 RD Discretion is restricted to: a.
-Effects of lighting and glare on amenity values; b.
-Effects of lighting and glare on the transportation network; and c.
+Effects of lighting and glare on amenity values: b.
+Effects of lighting and glare on the transportation network: and c.
 Effects of lighting and glare on the night sky.
-Discretion is restricted to effects of light and glare on amenity values, the transportation network and the night sky 49.5.26 The minimulunits within the 49.5.26.1 aration within sites m separation distance between buildings containing residential the site shall comply with the following: Up to two storeys: 2m 3 storeys: 4m 4 storeys: 6m 5 or more storeys: 8m this shall not apply to shared walls for terrace or other attached plogies.
+Discretion is restricted to effects of light and glare on amenity values, the transportation network and the night sky 49.5.26 The minimu units within 49.5.26.1 paration within sites m separation distance between buildings containing residential the site shall comply with the following: Up to two storeys: 2m 3 storeys: 4m 4 storeys: 6m 5 or more storeys: 8m this shall not apply to shared walls for terrace or other attached ologies.
 Where there is a difference in the number of storeys of the two buildings, the larger separation distance shall apply.
 RD Discretion is restricted to: a.
 External appearance, location and visual dominance of the building; and b.
 Effects on residential amenity.